KacFlor/HangMan/README.md

 # Simple HangManGame

-Simple HangMan window game, polish language is highly recomended, because the game use polish signs and passwords.
+Simple HangMan window game, polish language is highly recomended, because the game use polish signs, words and passwords.

 ## How to run it?